Compiled Basic Game Guide

 1. SET UP YOUR BATTLEFIELD AND YOUR ARMY

-After you’ve chosen a Basic Game Scenario and built the battlefield, choose an Army (Player 1 is the Good Army, Player 2 is the Evil Army).
-Place your Army Cards in front of you, and then place your figures on the battlefield.
+After you’ve chosen a Basic Game Scenario and built the battlefield, choose one of the Scenario’s available Armies.
+Place your Army Cards in front of you, then position your figures on the battlefield as shown in the Scenario.

 About Your Army Cards

 Let’s say you built The Forsaken Waters battlefield, and chose the Dive the Dark Lakes Game Scenario.
-Example 1 shows which Army Cards you chose; Example 2 explains the boxed numbers on them.
+Example 1 shows which Army Cards you chose; Example 2 explains the information displayed on each card.

 EXAMPLE 1EXAMPLE 1: Your Army Cards

-You’ve chosen an Evil Army with one Hero (Mimring) and two Squads (four Marro Warriors and two Zettian Guards).
+You’ve chosen the Army with Mimring (Hero) and two Squads (four Marro Warriors and two Zettian Guards).
 You’ve taken your three Army Cards and placed them in front of you, and you’ve placed your Army (all seven figures) on their starting positions on the battlefield.

 MOVE 4 - Heavy armor makes the Zettian Guards slower than many other figures.
 You can move each one up to 4 spaces.